Savanamed/pycaprio/docs/api/documents.md

 ```

 ### Upload document
 Uploads a document to a project in INCEpTION.
-It needs the Id of the project, the name of the document and the content of it (io stream).
+It requires the Id of the project, the name of the document and the content of it (io stream).
 You can specify the document's format via `document_format` (defaults to `webanno`).
 You can specify the document's state via `document_state` (defaults to `NEW`).